garysweaver/irie/README.md

   * Session authentication with controller and action restriction.
   * Updating associations via JSON.

-### Future

-A lot is still subject to change in the next major version.

-Currently we reuse mass assignment security (attr_accessible/attr_protected) for what is allowed to be set and shown in addition to as_json_includes/as_json_excludes on the model for views.
-This requires different model classes for different views, and through the techniques described in this README and [classmeta][classmeta], it works and is very [DRY][dry], but we'd rather integrate with something more flexible.

-[ROAR][roar] looks great because using representers for both (de)serialization and what gets persisted from incoming JSON is a DRY approach.
-[Strong Parameters][strong_parameters] is being integrated with Rails 4 as an eventual replacement for mass assignment security, and [ActiveModel::Serializers][active_model_serializers] could be an alternative to restful_json's [as_json][as_json] extension, however it isn't very DRY to have to specify the same attributes various times in strong_parameters, ActiveModel::Serializers, AR mass assignment security (attr_accessible and/or attr_protected), and (as Nick Sutterer mentioned) ParamsParser.
-Whatever we use will need to be DRY, flexible, and maintainable.

-Thanks much to the informative post, [State of Writing API Servers with Rails][state_of_rails_apis], and the original [ember_data_example][ember_data_example] project the first version heavily borrowed from.
-We use [AngularJS][angular], but we have done what we could easily to support [Ember.js][ember] and other Javascript frameworks.

 Ruby on Rails can be an excellent choice for serving up heavy client-side Javascript, providing a wealth of functionality through available gems, and providing the ability to write a gem to make service development trivial.

 Our take on things has been continuing to evolve, but the overall goal of the project remains to be that providing restful_json APIs via Rails for use in javascript frameworks should be as simple, DRY, fun and flexible as possible.
 Please let us know if you'd like to contribute.